 A value of 0 in the Control ID subfield when the transmitting STA expects an HE trigger-based PPDU that carries an immediate acknowledgement, as described in 27.5.2 (UL MU operation).

-A value of 1 in the Control ID subfield when the transmitting STA changes the receive operating mode, as described in 27.8 (Operating mode indication).
+A value of 1 in the Control ID subfield when the transmitting STA changes its operating mode(#Ed), as described in 27.8 (Operating mode indication).

-A value of 2 in the Control ID subfield when the transmitting STA follows the HE link adaptation procedure, as described in 10.31.4 (Link adaptation using the HE variant HT Control field).
+A value of 2 in the Control ID subfield when the transmitting STA follows the HE link adaptation procedure, as described in 27.13 (Link adaptation using the HE variant HT Control field).(#5335, 7888)